renatajill/NBA_API/README.md

 # NBA_API
-Assignment 1 - Web App Programming
+Assignment - Web App Programming
+Using a free API and integrating on JS